BadIdeaFactory/eggfacts/FACTS.md

 Did you know an estimated one-quarter of all black swans pairings are of homosexual males?
 They steal nests, or form temporary threesomes with females to obtain eggs, driving away the female after she lays the eggs.

 Eggomania is an action video game released in 1982 by US Games for the Atari 2600.
 The objective of the game is to catch eggs in a hat which are thrown by a chicken without letting any of the eggs hit the ground and break.
 At the end of each round, the player has a chance to throw the eggs that they have caught back at the chicken in order to win bonus points.

-In America it is illegal to buy eggs from the UK, and in the UK it is illegal to buy eggs from the US?

 Century egg or pidan, also known as preserved egg, hundred-year egg, thousand-year egg and millennium egg, is a Chinese preserved food product and delicacy made by preserving duck, chicken or quail eggs in a mixture of clay, ash, salt, quicklime and rice hulls for several weeks to several months, depending on the method of processing.
 Through the process, the yolk becomes a dark green to grey color, with a creamy consistency and strong flavor due to the hydrogen sulfide and ammonia present, while the white becomes a dark brown, translucent jelly with a salty flavor.